tcson62/asp-mrp/README.md

 ./vrun.sh test/Exp1
 ```

-The explanation will be in the two sets: extraAction and changes_set in file hexplain.py (printed in console)
+The explanation will be in the two sets: extraAction and changes_set in file hexplain.py (printed in console). extraAction contains the first set of explanations.
+The first set of explanations in combination with the human KB can be used to compute human plan.
+Verifying that the human plan's length is equal robot's plan result in an additional set of explanations. changes_set contains that set.

 2. To run all experimental instances,